TIBCOSoftware/bw-tooling/prometheus-integration/README.md

 * Expose port 9095 in the all application's Dockerfile where Prometheus monitoring is required.
 * Build the application's docker image using base image created in step 1. (i.e. bwce-base:latest)
 * Set BW_PROMETHEUS_ENABLE environment variable to TRUE while running the Docker image of the application.
+* (Since 2.7.2 and above) Set the JVM variable -Dbw.engine.enable.audit.events=true to the BW_JAVA_OPTS environment variable
 * Run your application using the below command: <br/>
-  * docker run -d -p 9095:9095 -p exposed-port-by-application:8080 -e BW_PROMETHEUS_ENABLE=TRUE app-image-name <br/>
+  * docker run -d -p 9095:9095 -p exposed-port-by-application:8080 -e BW_PROMETHEUS_ENABLE=TRUE -e BW_JAVA_OPTS="Dbw.engine.enable.audit.events=true" app-image-name <br/>
 If monitoring multiple apps then make sure the port 9095 is mapped to different port in the container. <br />
 To enable logging pass environment variable BW_LOGLEVEL=INFO|DEBUG <br/>
 Now, hit the application endpoint and check the metrics here: http://your-machine-ip:9095/metrics